hackle/putn/README.md

+# Test Cheap, Code Simple
-# Pragmatic Unit Testing Now!
+## a.k.a.
+Pragmatic Unit Testing Now!

 This the sample project for the workshop, in C# / .NET Core.